We have a duty to ensure that Benefit payments are made only to those who are actually entitled to receive them and that the correct amount is paid.

 - sanction of offenders - see Benefit Fraud Prosecution Guidelines for further details.

-We investigate all Local Authority alleged benefit offences, Council Tax reduction fraud and work closely with colleagues from the Department for Work and Pensions (DWP) on DWP benefits offences.
+We investigate all alleged benefit offences, Council Tax Reduction fraud and work closely with colleagues from the Department for Work and Pensions on Department for Work and Pensions benefits offences.
 We use a variety of 'tools' including data matching to identify and investigate fraudulent claims.

 Working and Claiming

 Working and claiming fraud usually involves claimants who are usually in receipt of Housing Benefit/Council Tax reduction and not declaring all or part of their wages or other jobs.
 Any cases that arise in these circumstances will usually involve a joint investigation involving us and the Department for Work and Pensions.